 Start with living the healthiest life that you can by cutting out any unhealthy habits (such as smoking and bad diets) and replace them with more wholesome alternatives.

 If you don't already go for an annual medical check-up, then book your appointment soon.
-It bears repeating that early intervention is key to recovery or successful treatment, when it comes to the diseases mentioned.
+It's important to note that early intervention is key to recovery or successful treatment, when it comes to the diseases mentioned.

-Alternatively, you can consider adding a critical illness rider to your existing life insurance plan which most insurers offer.
-Early Critical Illness Advance Cover* and Early Critical Illness Cover are some of the riders offered by Aviva that can be added on to an existing Aviva life insurance plan.
-On top of covering early to severe stages against critical illnesses and cancers, Aviva's critical illness riders also offer a special benefit which covers mastectomy, hysterectomy due to cancer, etc.
+Alternatively, you can consider adding a critical illness rider to your life insurance plan which most insurers offer.
+For example, Aviva’s MultiPay Critical Illness Cover IV and Early Critical Illness Advance Cover IV* are riders that can be added on to an Aviva’s life insurance plan.
+On top of covering early to severe stages against critical illnesses, these two critical illness riders and My MultiPay Critical Illness Plan^ also provide additional benefits such as Special Benefit which covers specified conditions like mastectomy and hysterectomy due to cancer, Benign and Borderline Malignant Tumour Benefit and Intensive Care Benefit.

 If you would like to find out more about critical illnesses and its associated costs, click here to read more!

-*Early Critical Illness Advance Cover is only attachable to Aviva’s MyWholeLifePlan
+*MultiPay Critical Illness Cover IV is attachable to Aviva’s MyProtector-Term Plan II and Early Critical Illness Advance Cover IV is attachable to Aviva’s MyWholeLifePlan III.